Beppu Tower (別府タワー)

 advertises the famous Japanese Asahi Beer (Asahi Dry is...

-- Wednesday (excluding Public holiday), New Year's Day
+- Wednesday (excluding Public holidays), New Year's Sunday

-- [Admission fee] High School Students and above 300yen, Elementary and Junior High School Students less than 100yen, Elementary School Students Free
+- [Admission fee] High School Students and above 300yen, Elementary and Junior High School Students 100yen, Elementary School Students and below Free

 - Parking Lot